 Instructions

-- In a large mixing bowl, combine together the sugar and yogurt.
-Now add in the semolina, baking powder and milk.
-Finally stir in the melted butter, and let the mixture sit briefly so that the butter is absorbed.
+- Make the batter: In a large mixing bowl, use a rubber spatula to combine the sugar and yogurt.
+Add the semolina flours, baking powder, and milk.
+Stir to combine.
+Finally, stir in the melted butter.

-- While the cake is baking, prepare the cinnamon simple syrup.
-In a small sauce pan or pot, combine the sugar, water and cinnamon stick.
-Bring to a boil on high heat, stirring until sugar dissolves.
-Turn heat to low and let cook for a few minutes until the syrup thickens.
+- Prepare the syrup: While the cake bakes, make the cinnamon simple syrup.
+Set a small saucepan over medium-high heat.
+Add the sugar, water, and cinnamon stick.
+Bring to a boil, stirring until sugar dissolves, about 3 to 5 minutes.
 Remove from heat and stir in the lemon juice.
 Let cool completely, then remove the cinnamon stick.

-- As soon as the basbousa is removed from the oven, pour the cool syrup on the hot basbousa.
-Let cool completely; syrup must be absorbed into the cake.
-For best result, let it sit for 1 hour before serving.
+- Soak the cake: As soon as the basbousa is removed from the oven, pour the cool syrup on the hot basbousa.
+The pan may fill up with the liquid and the cake may even float for a second, but it’s OK.
+Just let it absorb into the cake.
+Let the cake cool completely, as the syrup must be fully absorbed into the cake.
+For best results, let it sit for 1 hour before serving.

 Notes

-- Cooking tip: For best results, let Basbousa sit for 1 hour before serving.
+- For best results, let Basbousa sit for 1 hour before serving.
 This allows for the syrup to be absorbed into the cake.

 Hi,